 Protecting yourself and others starts with understanding how a data breach occurs.

 The assumption is that a data breach is caused by an outside hacker, but that's not always true.

 Reasons for how data breaches happen might sometimes be traced back to intentional attacks.
 However, it can just as easily result from a simple oversight by individuals or flaws in a company’s infrastructure.

 A data breach tends to occur in the following ways:

 - An Accidental Insider.
 An example would be an employee using a co-worker's computer and reading files without having the proper authorization permissions.
 The access is unintentional, and no information is shared.
 However, because it was viewed by an unauthorized person, the data is considered breached.

 - A Malicious Insider.
 This person purposely accesses and/or shares data with the intent of causing harm to an individual or company.
 The malicious insider may have legitimate authorization to use the data, but the intent is to use the information in nefarious ways.

 - Lost or Stolen Devices.
 An unencrypted and unlocked laptop or external hard drive — anything that contains sensitive information — goes missing.

-- Malicious Outside Actors: These are hackers who use various attack vectors to gather information from a network or an individual.
+- Malicious Outside Criminals.
+These are hackers who use various attack vectors to gather information from a network or an individual.